American Made Drones (2026): Best NDAA-Compliant U.S Drones

 • IF800 and IF1200A, by Inspired Flight

-As a result, programs across the country have been replacing their fleets with secure, NDAA-compliant alternatives designed and supported by U.S. manufacturers.
+Because of these rules, many public safety departments and government agencies can no longer use older Chinese-made fleets.
+As a result, organizations across the country have been replacing their fleets with secure, NDAA-compliant alternatives designed and supported by U.S. manufacturers.

 For more information, check out our detailed drone guide for public safety that compares many domestically made drones.